Academic guide

 You can find information on specific programs on their individual websites.
 Click here to be directed to the list of CMU schools and colleges.

-Introduced in 2014, the Integrative Design, Arts and Technology (IDeATe) network offers students the opportunity to become immersed in a collaborative community of faculty and peers who share expertise, experience, and passions at the intersection of arts and technology.
+Introduced in 2014, the Integrative Design, Arts, and Technology (IDeATe) network offers students the opportunity to become immersed in a collaborative community of faculty and peers who share expertise, experience, and passion at the intersection of arts and technology.
 Students will engage in active “learning by doing” in state-of-the-art maker spaces.
 The program addresses current and emerging real-world challenges that require disciplinary expertise coupled with multidisciplinary perspectives and collaborative integrative approaches.
-Students who participate in IDeATe will be able to combine the unique experience of a “deep dive” in their chosen discipline while connecting to the diverse areas of knowledge and skill across the university.
-A student can choose to enroll in an IDeATe concentration (or minor) either in their sophomore or in their junior year.
+Students who participate in IDeATe will be uniquely able to take a “deep dive” into their chosen discipline while connecting to the diverse areas of knowledge and skill across the university.
+A student can choose to enroll in an IDeATe concentration (or minor) either in their sophomore or junior year.
 For more information, please visit the IDeATe website.

 Resources for Creating a Course Schedule